prasannavenkat01/SR-FLIPFLOP-USING-CASE/README.md

 **Procedure**

-Step 1: Open Quartus II in your laptop.
+Step 1: Open Quartus II in your laptop.<br/>
-Step 2: Write code to implement SR flipflop using verilog and validating their functionality using their functional tables.
+Step 2: Write code to implement SR flipflop using verilog and validating their functionality using their functional tables.<br/>
-Step 3: Run compilation to check for errors.
+Step 3: Run compilation to check for errors.<br/>
-Step 4: Open waveform output and load input values.
+Step 4: Open waveform output and load input values.<br/>
-Step 5: Run simulation to get the output.
+Step 5: Run simulation to get the output.<br/>
-Step 6: Open in RTL viewers to get RTL diagram output.
+Step 6: Open in RTL viewers to get RTL diagram output.<br/>

 **PROGRAM**
 ```